 The questionnaire covered age and sex, whether participants smoked tobacco or cannabis daily or occasionally (not daily), or whether they were former smokers or never smokers.
-Current smokers indicated the number of cigarettes they smoked per day and the time (minutes) to their first cigarette of the day, both indicators of addiction [25].
-Former smokers indicated the date when they had quit smoking.
-We used a brief questionnaire recommended by the Swiss Pulmonary League to assess COPD symptoms [26].
-Participants answered (yes or no) the following questions: "Do you often cough even without a cold?", "Do you expectorate when you cough in the morning?", "Are you out of breath after an effort like climbing stairs or a quick walk?", "Do you have a wheezing respiration?", and "Did you ever have asthma diagnosed?".
-We computed a 0-4 sum score, counting 1 point for each symptom (cough, expectoration, breathlessness and wheezing).
-These four symptoms, in particular expectorating without a cold, are good indicators of COPD [17].
-We used a yes/no response format because previous research showed that for respiratory symptoms, multiple response options add only marginal discriminatory power over a yes/no response format [19].
-In clinical and internet settings, the simplicity of the yes/no response format outweighs any minor advantage of multiple response formats.
-We also recorded participants' computer numbers and internet protocol addresses to identify duplicate records.
-Participants were informed that their answers were stored on a computer file and given the option of declining to have their answers retained on file.
+Current smokers indicated the number of cigarettes they smoked per day and the time (minutes) to their first cigarette of the day, both indicators of addiction.(25) Former smokers indicated the date when they had quit smoking.
+We used a brief questionnaire recommended by the Swiss bpco.html?no_cache=1).
+Participants answered (yes/no) the following questions: "Do you often cough even without a cold?", "Do you expectorate when you cough in the morning?", "Are you out of breath after an effort like climbing stairs or a quick walk?", "Do you have a wheezing respiration?" and: "Did you ever have asthma diagnosed?".
+We computed a 0-4 sum score, counting 1 point for each symptom (cough, expectoration, breathlessness, wheezing).
+These 4 symptoms, in particular expectorating without a cold, are good indicators of COPD.(17) We used a yes/no response format because previous research showed that for respiratory symptoms, multiple response options add only marginal discriminatory power over a yes/no response format outweighs any minor advantage of multiple response formats.
+We also recorded participants' computer numbers and Internet protocol (IP) addresses, to identify duplicate records.